 The wreck removal phase is now underway with completion anticipated within 6 to 8 weeks.

-RESOLVE Salvage & Fire (ASIA) Pte Ltd. is the Singapore-based subsidiary of RESOLVE Marine Group, Inc., a worldwide leader in marine salvage and emergency response, firefighting, OPA-90 emergency response, wreck removal, maritime safety and simulation training and a wide range of marine services including naval architecture and marine engineering.
+Resolve Salvage & Fire (ASIA) Pte Ltd. is the Singapore-based subsidiary of Resolve Marine, Inc., a worldwide leader in marine salvage and emergency response, firefighting, OPA-90 emergency response, wreck removal, maritime safety and simulation training and a wide range of marine services including naval architecture and marine engineering.
 Earlier this year, RESOLVE completed the removal of 10 vessel wrecks in Kankesanthurai Harbour on the northern tip of Sri Lanka.
-In 2010, RESOLVE responded to the Deepwater Horizon oil spill and managed a massive, six-month oil spill cleanup operation spanning locations throughout the Gulf of Mexico.
-In response to the U.S. Oil Pollution Act of 1990, RESOLVE established itself as a leading primary resource provider of Salvage & Marine Firefighting services for tanker and non- tank vessels trading in U.S. waters.
-RESOLVE is a joint venture partner in Shanghai Resolve-Shengmin OSRO Company, a leading Ship Pollution Response Organization (SPRO) serving the international shipping industry in China waters.
-For more information about RESOLVE Marine Group and its subsidiaries visit www.resolvemarine.com.
+In 2010, Resolve responded to the Deepwater Horizon oil spill and managed a massive, six-month oil spill cleanup operation spanning locations throughout the Gulf of Mexico.
+In response to the U.S. Oil Pollution Act of 1990, Resolve established itself as a leading primary resource provider of Salvage & Marine Firefighting services for tanker and non- tank vessels trading in U.S. waters.
+Resolve is a joint venture partner in Shanghai Resolve-Shengmin OSRO Company, a leading Ship Pollution Response Organization (SPRO) serving the international shipping industry in China waters.
+For more information about Resolve Marine and its subsidiaries visit www.resolvemarine.com.

 Above, LPG Carrier OBERON stranded on a reef in Taiwan Strait

 Above, Over 600 meters of cargo transfer hoses suspended between the Stranded LPG OBERON in foreground and receiving ship LPG Ladyship, in background.